How to Partner with CELTS

 - Are usually doing their service-learning work in connection with an academic course.

-- Will usually first require contact with the students’ professor before you have contact with the students.
-You and the professor will develop the service-learning project together before students embark to fulfill said project.
+- Will usually first require contact with the students’ professor before you have contact with them.
+You and the professor will develop the service-learning project together first.
+Then, the student will embark on fulfilling the project.

 - Will be working with your organizations on service-learning projects that usually last no longer than one term (or semester).

-- Often (but not always) work in groups to accomplish service-learning projects.
+- Often (but not always) work in groups to complete service-learning projects.

 Contact Ashley Cochrane for more information about how to get involved with service-learning.